 Notice on Accessory Dwelling Units

-The Fremont County Board of Commissioners recently approved the construction of Accessory Dwelling Units (ADUs) within Fremont County.
+The Fremont County Board of Commissioners allows the construction of Accessory Dwelling Units (ADUs) within Fremont County.
 Those considering construction of ADUs within the boundaries of the Penrose Water District, and that are taking service from our system, are advised that the Penrose Water District will continue to implement its long-standing policy of requiring that every structure certified for occupancy must have a separate meter.
 Servicing two dwellings with one meter (interconnecting) is a direct violation of policy and could subject the meter to disconnection.

 We recognize that the construction of a well to service one, or both, of the dwellings, is an option, however, if the property has service from our system (a water tap), the connections to the dwellings are subject to inspection by the Penrose Water District to ensure that there is not an interconnect of the dwellings.